 If you are successful in your application, you will receive leave to remain in the UK for 2.5 years.

-This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 2.5 month periods – see Family Members and Long Residence sections of the Toolkit for more information.
+This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 2.5 month periods – see the Family Members section of the Toolkit for more information.

 The Home Office may apply a “no recourse to public funds” restriction on your leave to remain, meaning you cannot access welfare benefits and housing support.
 If you are destitute or there are compelling reasons relating to the welfare of a child why this should not be applied to you, you need to tell the Home Office this and provide evidence.